55 geoSmart Segments capturing the underlying

-While psychographics influence consumer behaviour at the individual level, they tend to be overpowered in geospatial data by more powerful factors like spending power, cultural influences and established household expenditure patterns, which are all integral to geoSmart’s construction.
+While psychographics influence consumer behaviour at the individual level, they tend to be overpowered in geospatial data by more powerful factors like spending power, cultural influences and established household expenditure patterns, which are all integral to geoSmart Segment’s construction.

-geoSmart is optimised to reflect these changes by differentiating across the emerging multicultural landscape with 23 of the 55 geoSmart segments having a distinctive multicultural dimension to their character.
+geoSmart Segments are optimised to differentiate across the emerging multicultural landscape with 23 of the 55 geoSmart Segments having a distinctive multicultural flavour to their character.

 The key to effective use of geoSmart is finding your best target segments.
 These are usually the big spenders in your category & aligned to your brand positioning.

-- Using media planning systems like EMMA (Ipsos) or CMV (Nielsen)
+Using media planning systems like EMMA (TRW) or CMV (Nielsen)

 Using the detailed profiling available for geoSmart to work out which segments to target